by Tracy Johnson

 Fortunately, everyone can learn how to be funnier.
 And, fortunately for some, a funny show does not depend on individuals with funny lines.
 You can have a funny show by creating funny situations.

-If you need more funny on the show, you can import it.
+If you need more fun on the show, you can import it.
 There are a couple of great features that will work for most stations.
-Check out The Phone Jibba, a daily prank call feature and Ask Alexa, also a daily interactive feature.
+Check out some of the funny daily features “in a box” offered by Radio Jet Pack here.